 Item Description 5 - Widgets Launches stand-alone applications that run on the Home screen.
-See Application Shortcuts and Widgets on page 41 for more information.
+See Application Shortcuts and Widgets on page 49 for more information.
 6 - Status Bar Displays the time, status icons (right side), and notification icons (left side).
-For more information see Status Bar on page 36 and Managing Notifications on page 38.
+For more information see Status Bar on page 43 and Managing Notifications on page 45.

 The Home screen provides four additional screens for placement of widgets and shortcuts.
-When available, swipe the screen left or right to view the additional screens.
-The additional screens are not viewable by default.
+Swipe the screen left or right to view the additional screens.